-- Assessed the Company's right to tenure over exploration assets by corroborating the ownership of the relevant licences for mineral resources to government registries and relevant third-party documentation. - ii.
-Reviewed the directors' assessment of the carrying value of the capitalised exploration and evaluation costs, ensuring the veracity of the data presented and assessing management's consideration of potential impairment indicators, commodity prices and the stage of the Company's projects also against AASB 6. - iii.
-Evaluated the Company documents for consistency with the intentions for continuing exploration and evaluation activities in areas of interest and corroborated in discussions with management.
-The documents we evaluated included: - Minutes of the board and management; and - Announcements made by the Company to the Australian Securities Exchange; and - iv.
-Considered the requirements of accounting standard AASB 6 and reviewed the financial statements to ensure appropriate disclosures are made.
+- Assessed the Company's right to tenure over exploration assets by corroborating the ownership of the relevant licences for mineral resources to government registries and relevant third-party documentation; - Testing additions to exploration and evaluation costs by evaluating a sample of recorded expenditure for consistency to underlying accounting records, the capitalisation requirements of the Company's accounting policy and the requirements of AASB 6; - iii.
+Reviewing the directors' assessment of the carrying value of the capitalised exploration and evaluation costs, ensuring the veracity of the data presented and assessing management's consideration of potential impairment indicators, commodity prices and the stage of the Company's projects also against AASB 6; - iv.
+Evaluating the Company's documents for consistency with the intentions for continuing exploration and evaluation activities in areas of interest and corroborated in discussions with management.
+The documents we evaluated included: - Minutes of the board and management; - Announcements made by the Company to the Australian Securities Exchange; and - v.
+Assessing the appropriateness of the related disclosures in the financial statements in accordance with AASB 6.